 This half-bath might be of small size, but it’s full of grand ideas.

 - Concrete tile bathroom floor in the Aztec pattern.
 Terracotta colors in this pattern blend well with many bathroom decor styles.
 And the hard lines of the design create a playful effect of geometric shapes.
 The Aztec pattern swings to modern and rustic design styles.

 - Sky blue painted walls.
 It’s a daring choice of color for this small bathroom.
-But, it’s a perfect choice to pull out the gray star medallion found in the concrete tile bathroom floor.
+But it’s a perfect choice to pull out the gray star medallion found on the concrete tile bathroom floor.

 - Lastly, brightly lit sconces illuminate the bathroom for brightness.

 Once again, a concrete tile bathroom floor leads the conversation for this classicly styled bathroom by Homes to Love.